tropipay/demo-tpp-dotnet/README.md

 **Note:** the credentials are specified in the ```appsettings.Development.json``` or ```appsettings.json``` file, using the lcaves named *ClientId* and *ClientSecret*.

 ## Develop steps
-- dotnet new webapi --name deno-tpp-dotnet
+- dotnet new webapi --name demo-tpp-dotnet
-- cd deno-tpp-dotnet
+- cd demo-tpp-dotnet

 - dotnet dev-certs https --clean
 - dotnet dev-certs https -t